rstacruz/jquery.transit/README.md

 jQuery Transit is a plugin for to help you do CSS transformations and transitions in jQuery.

-Refer to the [website](http://ricostacruz.com/jquery.transit) for full reference.
+Refer to the [jQuery Transit website](http://ricostacruz.com/jquery.transit) for examples.

 Usage
 -----